dmitrovskiy/docker-nginx-consul-template/README.md

 - `CONSUL_ADDR` - ip address of Consul location
 - `CONSUL_PORT` - Consul port.
 By default 8500
 - `IS_HTTPS` - set as "1" if you want to use https.
 Also required `CERT` variable to be set
 - `CERT` - name of certificate.
-For instance, if `test.com` is set, will try to use `/etc/nginx/certs/test.com.crt` and `/etc/nginx/certs/test.com.key`.
-And of course you need to volume them of COPY before run
+For instance, if `test.com` is set, it will try to use `/etc/nginx/certs/test.com.crt` and `/etc/nginx/certs/test.com.key`.
+And of course you need to volume them or COPY before run

 ### Running services